-The RCIA process is a growth in intimacy as much as in knowledge.
+The OCIA process is a growth in intimacy as much as in knowledge.
 Alongside the powerful liturgical movements of the process and the faithful catechetical endeavor, there is also an intense pastoral activity, which must be initiated from the first time an inquirer expresses interest in the Church.
 This activity operates with the knowledge that each participant will vary in his or her background, lifestyle, motivation, and state in life.
-Those doing RCIA ministry should steep themselves in the lives of the participants, with gentleness, prudence and a genuine desire to open their hearts wide (cf. 2 Cor 6:11).
+Those doing OCIA ministry should steep themselves in the lives of the participants, with gentleness, prudence and a genuine desire to open their hearts wide (cf. 2 Cor 6:11).

 The pastoral components are the people who participate, some intimately and others from a distance, in Jesus’ work of conversion and discipleship.
 The pastoral work of the catechumenal process is accomplished through the love and labor of many people, including the following: clergy, catechists, hospitality folks, sponsors, small group leaders, prayer intercessors, and parish members.
 This pastoral work is a people-to-person endeavor – all the people impacting this one person for the Lord.
 Pastoring involves both information and formation.